 - VHIP participants must agree to rent units at or below HUD Fair Market Rents for the County and work with Coordinated Entry Lead Organizations* to find suitable renters for at least five years.

 Connect with your local Homeownership Center to learn more about VHIP and receive application assistance.
-The application review process will begin in early January of 2022.

 - RuralEdge - Caledonia, Essex, and Orleans Counties

 - Champlain Housing Trust – Chittenden, Franklin, and Grand Isle Counties